Republic deports illegal migrants to Belfast by train after stopping busses at the Irish border in joint operation

 “As the Prime Minster said, we have no plans for a returns agreement with Ireland for asylum seekers.”

-The News Letter asked the Home Office if it has deported individuals to the Republic as part of this joint operation.
-We are awaiting a response.
+The News Letter asked the Home Office if it has deported individuals to the Republic as part of this joint operation, but the immigration department declined to comment.

+TUV chairman and Cusher councillor Keith Ratcliffe said: “The report from the Garda Commissioner to the Republic’s policing authority on the return of illegal migrants to Belfast and Holyhead raises major questions both for Dublin and our own Home Office.

+“How is it that the Republic’s position throughout the Brexit process has been that the border with Northern Ireland must be regarded as meaningless and yet it suddenly becomes important when illegal migrants cross it?
+It is rank hypocrisy for Dublin to refuse to recognise the internal border with the UK when it comes to goods and yet insist upon it when it comes to migration but that is exactly what has happened in recent times.

 Comment Guidelines